qftc/qftc.org/content/en/campaigns/standout-quincy-4-black-lives.md

 expire_date = 2026-01-01T04:59:00Z
 image_url = "/uploads/images/121166365_10220065437559528_5673056820081823292_n.jpg"
 layout = "single"
-subtitle = "Weekly stand-out on Thursdays at 3:30-5:30pm on the Portico of the Church of The Presidents (UFPC) in Quincy Center" summary = "Weekly stand-out on Thursdays at 3:30-5:30pm on the Portico of the Church of The Presidents (UFPC) in Quincy Center" tags = ["take action", "protest"] title = "StandOut Quincy 4 Black Lives"
+subtitle = "Weekly stand-out on Thursdays at 3:30-5:30pm in front of the Church of The Presidents (UFPC) in Quincy Center" summary = "Weekly stand-out on Thursdays at 3:30-5:30pm in front of the Church of The Presidents (UFPC) in Quincy Center" tags = ["take action", "protest"] title = "StandOut Quincy 4 Black Lives"